Vulnerable Customer Training

 This half-day virtual training course is ideal for anyone handling customer conversations on a regular basis, especially when the subject of suicide arises.
 The course also covers how to build and maintain personal mental and emotional resilience during and after these conversations.

-Virtual training course to increase awareness and understanding of vulnerable customers
+Virtual training course to increase awareness and understanding of financial hardship.

 Understanding & Supporting Bereaved Customers